CtrlK

 Workflow Clarity

-The 5-step core workflow is clearly sequenced with an explicit validation checkpoint after the Explore step that includes specific criteria for when to proceed vs. continue exploring.
+The 5-step core workflow is clearly sequenced with an explicit validation checkpoint after the Explore step that includes criteria for when to proceed vs. continue exploring.
 The workflow covers the full lifecycle from scoping through documentation with a flagging step for uncertainties.

 3 / 3